learning-zone/nodejs-basics/README.md

 **1. Express.js:**

-Express provides a thin layer on top of Node.js with web application features such as basic routing, middleware, template engine and static files serving, so the drastic I/O performance of Node.js doesn’t get compromised.
+Express provides a thin layer on top of Node.js with web application features such as basic routing, middleware, template engine and static files serving, so the drastic I/O performance of Node.js doesn\'t get compromised.

-Express is a minimal, un-opinionated framework. it doesn’t apply any of the prevalent design patterns such as MVC, MVP, MVVM or whatever is trending out of the box.
+Express is a minimal, un-opinionated framework. it doesn\'t apply any of the prevalent design patterns such as MVC, MVP, MVVM or whatever is trending out of the box.
 For fans of simplicity, this is a big plus among all other frameworks because you can build your application with your own preference and no unnecessary learning curve.
 This is especially advantageous when creating a new personal project with no historical burden, but as the project or developing team grows, lack of standardization may lead to extra work for project/code management, and worst case scenario it may lead to the inability to maintain.

 **2. Generator:**